 We believe the key to good behaviour is to have high expectations that are applied consistently and fairly throughout the school.
 The behaviour of the adults in school is a significant factor in creating success for our children.
 The care and nurture of the children, by staff is vital for the wellbeing and success of our school.
-We use the Webster Stratton approach which is built upon the foundations of creating positive relationships.
 We believe that positive adult-pupil relationships built on trust, will foster co-operation and motivation within our children and therefore promote positive outcomes for all.